fostroll/junky/doc/README_UTILITIES.md

 ## Utilities

-The lib contains some utilities to use with *PyTorch* models.
+The lib contains a bunch of utilities to use with *PyTorch* models or without.

 ```python
 import junky